adap/flower/baselines/baseline_template/EXTENDED_README.md

     ```
 > :warning: Make sure the variable `name` in `pyproject.toml` is set to the name of the sub-directory containing all your code.

-6. Add your dependencies to the `pyproject.toml` (see below a few examples on how to do it)
+5. Add your dependencies to the `pyproject.toml` (see below a few examples on how to do it)
-7. Ensure that the Python environment for your baseline can be created without errors by simply running `poetry install` and that this is properly described later when you complete the `Environment Setup` section in `README.md`.
+6. Ensure that the Python environment for your baseline can be created without errors by simply running `poetry install` and that this is properly described later when you complete the `Environment Setup` section in `README.md`.
 This is specially important if your environment requires additional steps after doing `poetry install`.
-8. Ensure that your baseline runs with default argument by running `poetry run python -m <your_baseline_name>.main`.
+7. Ensure that your baseline runs with default argument by running `poetry run python -m <baseline-name>.main`.
 Then, describe this and other forms of running your code in the `Running the Experiments` section in `README.md`.
-9. Once your code is ready and you have checked:
+8. Once your code is ready and you have checked:
     *    that following the instructions in your `README.md` the Python environment can be created correctly

     *    that running the code following your instructions can reproduce the experiments in the paper